luminovang/luminova/README.md

 - **Translation:** Create translations for your application using our translation class.
 - **Encryption:** Support for different encryption handlers and methods.
 - **Services:** Define classes that can be shared and discovered anywhere in your codebase, with support for serialization and class object caching.

-Many more useful classes and utilities are available to help you develop faster and better.